STAY INDOORS: Unhealthy air conditions in Salt Lake Valley, officials warn

 Sumner states that the majority of the issue is coming from wildfires in California, but some of the smoke also may be deriving from a hay fire in Utah County, in which a reported 1,000 tons of hay have been engulfed in flames.

+Brophy explains that smoky air has a history of traveling a great distance, even across the entire country.

+“These thick plumes of smoke bring the smell of smoke, the taste of smoke and falling ash.
+Upper-level winds can carry plumes of smoke for hundreds to thousands of miles.
+You may recall New York battled smoke from California just a little while ago,” she says of a recent story out of the Big Apple back in July.

-Due to the Salt Lake Valley’s unique topography, the smoke is trapped below the mountains, not unlike the inversion effect that can create air quality concerns in the winter.
+Brophy continues to state that due to the Salt Lake Valley’s unique topography, the smoke is trapped below the mountains, not unlike the inversion effect that can create air quality concerns in the winter.
+It’s a double whammy when both air particulate matter and ozone are involved.

+“We are facing two pollutants today when it comes to our air, elevated particulate matter and ozone.
+The influx of smoke has brought elevated particulate matter into Utah, which is a pollutant we typically battle in the winter during the inversion season back for the summer,’ she says.

 The situation is calling for residents to take action to protect themselves and mitigate the problem, which is expected to last for a couple of days.